 Juvenile migrant monitoring within the upper Yakima Basin is somewhat limited by low detection efficiency of instream PIT tag arrays for small fish.
 For example, in March of 2015, 11,568 PIT tagged spring Chinook salmon were volitionally released from the Jack Creek Acclimation Facility in the North Fork Teanaway River.
 Of those, 1568 were detected on our Lower Mainstem Teanaway River instream PIT tag array (13.6%).
 Knowing that this group of fish passed our North Fork Teanaway River instream PIT tag array, we used the PTagis database to determine that 289 of the fish detected at the LMT site were also detected at the NFT site.
 The time stamps of the detections at both locations indicated the travel time between the two sites was relatively short on average (4.5hours), although one fish took as long as 64 days to migrate out of the system.
 The ratio of fish detected vs. those undetected at the NFT site indicated the juvenile detection efficiency following the acclimation release and subsequent downstream migration was approximately 18% illustrating that the juvenile detection efficiencies at this site were quite low.
+However, the sites were reinstalled during 2016 using improved equipment designs that we anticipate will significantly improve our detection efficiencies.

 To estimate instream PIT tag array juvenile detection efficiencies for steelhead migrants, we used downstream detections to back calculate detection efficiency of the tributary arrays.
 Using incidental detections at the Roza Dam, we back calculated the juvenile detection efficiencies for our instream arrays (Table 1).
 We used the Roza Dam detections due to the proximity to the other instream arrays (Figure 1).
 Our estimates of detection efficiencies for steelhead migrants were much improved over those estimated for our spring Chinook hatchery release.
 However, we caution that the sample sizes are low for O. mykiss (Table 1).
-Finally, we acknowledge there is still opportunity for improved operations and maintenance to increase the usefulness of our instream PIT tag arrays for juvenile abundance monitoring although they are useful for generating information on other juvenile monitoring metrics, and for adult monitoring (e.g., migration timing, migration duration, environmental conditions favoring outmigration, species detections, etc).
+Finally, we acknowledge there is still opportunity for improved operations and maintenance to increase the performance of our instream PIT tag arrays for juvenile abundance monitoring although they are useful for generating information on other juvenile monitoring metrics, and for adult monitoring

+(e.g., migration timing, migration duration, environmental conditions favoring outmigration, species detections, etc).